Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 1. If

-An if construct enables you to execute a set of statements in your code based on the result of a condition.
+An if statement enables you to execute a set of statements in your code based on the result of a condition.
 This condition must always evaluate to a boolean or a Boolean value.
-You can specify a set of statements to execute when this condition evaluates to true or false.

 ![if1.png](images/if1.png)
 ```java